 J2SPORTS is a trade name of J-TWO SPORTING GOODS, founded in 1996, which is a subsidiary of University Apparel.

-The items shown on our websites are not offered for sale as ready-made retail items, unless specified as such.
-They are shown as examples of the work that we have done in the past and that we can make for your particular organization.
+The items shown on our websites are not marketed nor offered for sale as ready-made or in-stock retail items for any specific organization, unless specified as such.
+Photos are shown as examples of the work that may have been done in the past and/or that may be made for your particular organization.

 Information in this document is subject to change without notice.